Actors'

 Roberts, Hayes and Roberts

-In 1914, Roberts and his wife teamed with Johnnie McGowan, for another tour of "On the Road."
+In 1914, Roberts and Lillian teamed with Johnnie McGowan, for another tour of "On the Road."
 McGowan was renowned as a singer, performing "You Were Made to Love" and "You Have Something I Want."
 (He would later go on to a long career as an actor, singer and playwright).

 In 1920, Roberts followed Buster Keaton to Hollywood, and joined the Keaton film company.
 Keaton biographer Rudy Blesh noted that "Big Joe" appeared "with Buster three years, in every film from the second one on, twenty films in all".
 He also appeared in The Primitive Lover, with Constance Talmadge, a romantic comedy released in May of 1922, and The Misfit, starring Australian comedian Clyde Cook.
 The film was released as Under Orders by Educational Pictures on March 23, 1924.